Noah-Huppert/role-bot/README.md

 To find a Discord server's guild ID:

 1. Enable developer mode in your Discord:
    1.1.
 Open your Discord
    1.2.
 Go to settings
    1.3.
 In the Advanced tab enable the Developer mode option
-2. Retrieve a Discord server's guild ID
+2. Retrieve a Discord server's guild ID:
    2.1.
-View your server list on the left-hand side of the Discord client 2.2.
-Right click on the server for which you want to retrieve the ID 2.3.
+View your server list on the left-hand side of the Discord client
+   2.2.
+Right click on the server for which you want to retrieve the ID
+   2.3.
 At the very bottom of the right-click menu select Copy ID, use this value